-If you have a complaint about how your fuel company is dealing with your arrears, you can contact Consumer Direct for advice or complain to the Energy Ombudsman.
+If you have a complaint about how your fuel company is dealing with your situation, you can complain to the Energy Ombudsman.

 The Energy Ombudsman deals with complaints for Ofgem, the regulatory organisation for gas and electricity.
 Fuel companies are bound by Ofgem guidelines that say they should take your circumstances into account when making an arrangement to pay.

 Switching your energy supplier is quicker and easier with MoneySuperMarket’s Energy Monitor.
 We’ll let you know as soon as there’s a cheaper tariff available for you, so you can effortlessly switch and save money on your energy bill.